John 21

 [3] Simon Peter says to them, I am going to fish.
 They say to him, We also come with you.
 They went out and entered into the boat; and on that night they caught nothing.

-“and on that night, they caught nothing.”
-Being a fisherman doesn’t mean that every time you go out, you will get the fish; the disciples went out to fish, but they caught nothing; this is a common life for fishermen as well.
+“And on that night, they caught nothing.”
+Being a fisherman doesn’t mean that every time you go out, you will get the fish.
+The disciples went out to fish, but they caught nothing; this is a common life for fishermen as well.

 [4] But morning having now come, Jesus stood on the shore; however, the disciples did not know that it was Jesus.